-“Concord is a wonderful community with a lot to offer families and interested businesses.
+“Concord is a wonderful community with a lot to offer families and small businesses.
 We need to continue to grow our local economy, invest in our neighborhoods and open spaces, and plan for the future.
-As a City Councilor, I will work to put residents first and keep our city strong, for this generation and the next.” — Zandra Rice Hawkins
+As a City Councilor, I work to put residents first and keep our city strong, for this generation and the next.” – City Councilor Zandra Rice Hawkins

-Supporting the Local Economy and Expanding Our Revenue Base
+Support the Local Economy and Expand Our Revenue Base

 Strong Support for Public Services and First Responders